 As of June 30, 2021, unrecognized revenue attributable to unsatisfied and partially unsatisfied performance obligations under our long-term contracts was \$393.1 million, of which \$387.0 million relates to Trademark Licensing, \$5.4 million relates to Magazine and Digital Subscriptions, and \$0.7 million relates to other obligations.
-Unrecognized over the next fire years will be recognized over the next ten years, of which 61% will be recognized in the first five years.
-Unrecognized revenue of the Magazine and Digital Subscriptions revenue stream will be recognized over the next ten years, of which 61% will be recognized above do not include contracts for which write variable consideration is determined based on the customer's subsequent sale or usage.
+Unrecognized revenue of the Trademark Licensing revenue stream will be recognized over the next ten years, of which \$1% will be recognized in the first five years.
+Unrecognized revenue of the Magazine and Digital Subscriptions revenue stream will be recognized over the next five years, of which 55% will be recognized in the first year.
+Unrecognized revenues under contracts disclosed above do not include contracts for which variable consideration is determined based on the customer's subsequent sale or usage.

-Disaggregation of Revenue
+Disagaregation of Revenue